moveit/moveit2_tutorials/doc/examples/moveit_configuration/moveit_configuration_tutorial.rst

 Note that the above syntax will automatically look for configuration files that match the default file naming patterns described in this document.
 If you have a different naming convention, you can use the functions available in ``MoveItConfigsBuilder`` to directly set file names.
-For example, to use a non-default robot description and IK solver file path:
+For example, to use a non-default robot description and IK solver file path, and configure planning pipelines:

 .. code-block:: python